Guide for Prospective Students

 Course of Study

 Concentrators are free to study a wide variety of topics in their courses and independent work, and we encourage individual study plans.
-In addition to the language requirement and independent work, the concentrators have to take eight departmental or cognate courses.
+In addition to the language requirement and independent work, concentrators are required to take NES 300, the junior seminar in research methods, and at least seven other departmental or cognate courses.

 Language and Culture Program